Event

 hybrid

-This year, the Scottish Centre for Social Research (ScotCen) will publish the findings from 25 years of the Scottish Social Attitudes survey.
-Conducted annually since 1999, the survey provides a unique and independent record of changing social, political and moral attitudes in Scotland.
+This year, the Scottish Centre for Social Research (ScotCen) published the findings from 25 years of the Scottish Social Attitudes survey.
+Conducted annually since 1999, the survey provided a unique and independent record of changing social, political and moral attitudes in Scotland.

-Marking a quarter century of devolution, this year’s report highlights the key trends in public opinion since the creation of the Scottish Parliament.
-It explores how attitudes towards governance have shifted, whether Scotland is more left-wing than England, and how far devolution has influenced Scottish and British identity.
+Marking a quarter century of devolution, this year’s report highlighted the key trends in public opinion since the creation of the Scottish Parliament.
+It explored how attitudes towards governance had shifted, whether Scotland was more left-wing than England, and how far devolution had influenced Scottish and British identity.

-The event will be led by Sir John Curtice, Senior Research Fellow at the National Centre for Social Research (NatCen), Professor of Politics at Strathclyde University, and long-time Co-Director of the Scottish Social Attitudes survey, who will provide expert analysis of the findings.
+The event was led by Sir John Curtice, Senior Research Fellow at the National Centre for Social Research (NatCen), Professor of Politics at Strathclyde University, and long-time Co-Director of the Scottish Social Attitudes survey, who provided expert analysis of the findings.

-With the 2026 Holyrood Elections approaching, this research offers timely insights for analysts, journalists and opinion formers seeking to understand what changing public attitudes mean for Scotland’s political future.
+With the 2026 Holyrood Elections approaching at the time, this research offered timely insights for analysts, journalists and opinion formers seeking to understand what changing public attitudes meant for Scotland’s political future.

 Speakers